saigontechnology/Puppy/Puppy.EF/Readme.md

 - Don't query or save change async because EF have issue [5816](https://github.com/aspnet/EntityFrameworkCore/issues/5816)

+- Use Query Filter to exclude soft "Deleted" row, when use Repository with `isIncludeDeleted` = `true` I add `IgnoreQueryFilters()` => will ignore all query filters not only soft Deleted filter.
+  >Due to issue of EF Core, please check [8576](https://github.com/aspnet/EntityFrameworkCore/issues/8576)

 - AspNetCore 2 already support for `TransactionScope` but EF Core not yet.
 Please view more detail at [Stack OverFlow](https://stackoverflow.com/questions/46577551/ef-core-2-0-transactionscope-error)

 - Please view more detail at [Annoucing for AspNetCore 2](https://blogs.msdn.microsoft.com/dotnet/2017/05/12/announcing-ef-core-2-0-preview-1/)